XPhyro/XPhyro/README.md

 - [scripts](https://github.com/XPhyro/scripts): A collection of over 450
-  scripts, utilities and libraries for Unix-like operating systems, OBS plugins and Firefox addons, written in various languages such as Awk, Bash, C, C++, execline, JavaScript, POSIX Shell, Perl, Python and Rust.
+  scripts, utilities and libraries for Unix-like operating systems, OBS plugins and browser extensions, written in various languages such as Awk, Bash, C, C++, execline, JavaScript, POSIX Shell, Perl, Python and Rust.

 ## Research